tajmone/hugo-book/CONVENTIONS.md

 Solving point 1 requires rewriting the current Highlight extension using the new Asciidoctor 2.0 API.

-The problem at point 2 should be resolved by an upcoming Asciidoctor feature (see [asciidoctor/#2352]).
+The problem at point 2 should be resolved by an upcoming Asciidoctor feature (see [asciidoctor #2352]).

 Any help in solving the above problems would be much appreciated; in the meantime, any commits that would break the book using [Highlight] can't be merged in, even though they might work with other highlighters.